Yellow Card Scheme

 • counterfeit or fake medicines or medical devices

-• safety concerns for e-cigarettes or their refill containers (e-liquids)
+• safety concerns for vapes and e-cigarettes or their refill containers

 The Yellow Card Scheme is run by the Medicines and Healthcare Products Regulatory Agency (MHRA) which is part of the Department of Health.
 The MHRA is responsible for ensuring that medicines and medical devices work and are acceptably safe.
 Information gathered from the Yellow Card Scheme is assessed by medicine safety experts at the MHRA.
 If a new side effect or problem is identified, the frequency and seriousness is assessed and the treatment or device may have to carry additional warnings or, in rare cases, be withdrawn.

-The Yellow Card Scheme is a way of monitoring side effects from medicines which were too rare to be found in clinical trials and which only become apparent when the medicine is being used by many more people.
-With medical devices, the Yellow Card Scheme could pick up a problem with the design, manufacture or maintenance of the device or that the instructions are unclear leading to errors in using the equipment.
+Sometimes, side effects from medicines are too rare to be found in clinical trials and only become apparent when the medicine is being used by many more people.
+With medical devices, the Yellow Card Scheme could pick up a problem with the design, manufacture or maintenance of the device, or that the instructions are unclear leading to errors in using the equipment.

 Find out more